sendanor/nor-ui/README.md

 Status
 ------

-At the moment we are starting the work to port the library as an open source release.
+We are porting the library as an open source release.
+It requires some redesigning, documentation and tests.

+The library is in a state of initial development and things might change very unexpectedly!
+However if you require less unstable release you can [contact us](https://www.sendanor.com] and make a support deal.

 We are using an initial version of the library in a private client project.
 Also part of the design is based on Sendanor's own ERP system which started back in 2007.
-This library will be part of the next generation ERP we're going to start working soon.
+This library will be part of our next generation ERP we're going to start working soon.

 Features